Support

 DRUMPACK PLUS

-STUDIO-GESANG, SPOKEN WORD, GAMING/STREAMING, VIDEO/KONFERENZ, PODCAST
+STUDIO VOCALS, SPOKEN WORD, GAMING/STREAMING, VIDEO/CONFERENCE, PODCAST

 HALO